What Types of Meat Shares Do You Offer?

 How Many Pounds Do I Receive for Each Delivery?

-We’ve provided an approximate weight for EACH delivery.
+Approximate weight is for EACH delivery.

 Each delivery weight will be based on the value of the cuts included.
 Example: Beef Steaks (higher value) vs Beef Roast (lesser value)